What is Chalara ash dieback?

 What is involved with the removal of ash trees?

 In 2019 some initial work was done to remove infected ash trees from main pathways in the arboretum, to ensure the safety of visitors and staff.
 In February 2021, contractors began work to remove infected trees from Silk Wood.
 In some areas, we removed large numbers of trees to replant with different species.
 In other areas, we did a non-intervention approach.

 We identified and marked any ash specimens that showed signs of tolerance to the disease or little die-back.
 These trees were not felled and will be monitored going forward.

 How large an area did you clear-fell?

-About 6 hectares, 800 cubic metres, of ash trees were clear felled over winter 2021.
+About 6 hectares of ash trees were clear felled over winter 2021.
 We left other species where possible within these clear fell areas.

-What machinery did you use to complete the work?
+What machinery will you use to complete the work?

 Am I going to take ash dieback home to my garden after I visit?